-Acting Executive Assistant Commissioner Manuel Padilla, Jr.
+Executive Assistant Commissioner Manuel Padilla, Jr.

-The Operations Support Office (OS) brings together experts, analysts, innovators, and facilitators from across nine functional areas that directly support the operational offices to strengthen mission effectiveness.
+The Operations Support Office (OS) brings together experts, analysts, innovators, and facilitators from across multiple functional areas that directly support the operational offices to strengthen mission effectiveness.
 These specialized capabilities that OS provides play a critical role in making a more agile, innovative, and stronger CBP.

-Integrating across the OS functional areas including intelligence, international affairs, planning, requirements development, incident coordination, scientific services, policy, and use of force is essential to successfully support the operational offices.
+Integrating across the OS functional areas including international affairs, planning, requirements development, incident coordination, scientific services, policy, and use of force is essential to successfully support the operational offices.
 By promoting a collaborative culture, OS leadership, which includes two Assistant Commissioners, is working to ensure that OS provides comprehensive and effective support to enhance mission execution.
 In addition, OS leadership actively engages with the operational offices to ensure all support is tailored to meet and overcome the operational challenges of today.